SBU Three Minute Thesis

 April 28, 2021 from 4:00 pm to 5:30 pm!

 If it's 4:00 pm and you don't see the livestream here, please refresh the webpage.

-Stony Brook again will celebrate our students' exciting PhD research with Three Minute Thesis 2019 on Friday, March 29, 2019.
+Stony Brook celebrates our students' exciting PhD research with the Three Minute Thesis competition.

 3MT is a model developed by the University of Queensland.

 Three Minute Thesis, or 3MT® for short, is a spoken word thesis competition.
 3MT is an opportunity for SBU graduate students to present their dissertation research findings to a general audience in THREE MINUTES with only one PowerPoint slide.
 The goal is for students to engage all their communication skills to make their research vivid and engaging while emphasizing its key point without technical terminology or field-specific jargon.